 Ashtanga yoga can be done by beginners, but be prepared for difficult set sequences and movements.
 But you will be guided accordingly in advancing through the series, depending on how you learn the poses and sequences.

 Seasoned practitioners will also learn a lot from the practice.
 This yoga style boosts physical, mental, and spiritual strength as long as it is done right.

 This is where Sweatbox Yoga can help.
-We have the resources, equipment, and highly trained teachers to make it easier for you to glide through each class and learn the art and exercise of Ashtanga yoga.
+As the best yoga centre Singapore offers, we have the resources, equipment, and highly trained teachers to make it easier for you to glide through each class and learn the art and exercise of Ashtanga yoga.